Elendizzie/numpy_ml/linear_models/README.md

 Check the following notebooks for math formulas and explains.

-Linear Regression using MLE and SGD
+Linear Regression using MLE, including affine projection and SGD
   - [Linear Regression](linear_regression.ipynb)